 There were many photo ops along the way, with beautiful views across the mountains and down into the canyon.
-You may be fortunate as we were and have a pleasantly mild day with bright sunshine and blue sky, or—more likely, given this weather we've been having—you may need to prepare for snow and colder temperatures.
+You may be fortunate as we were and have a pleasantly mild day with bright sunshine and blue sky, or, you may need to prepare for snow and colder temperatures.

 Once everyone arrived at the top entrance, it was time to light our candles and enter the caverns.
 Immediately enveloped in the cool darkness of the caves, our flickering candles soon revealed the astoundingly beautiful treasures surrounding us.
 My family and I trailed along near the back of the group and chatted with the ranger, learning more about the history and the formations of the wondrous calcite columns, stalagmites, and stalactites.

 At points, the path became slippery and steep as we descended hundreds of steps, so be sure to wear shoes with good tread.
 I don’t want to spoil any surprises, but you'll shriek with delight over the smooth ribbons and sheets that form Beaver Slide and be awed by the majestic Cathedral room—all the more awesome lit only by candlelight.
 You will see the caverns the way the early visitors viewed these mysteries at the turn of the century.